Not All Garlic-Infused Oil is Created Equal

 Garlic-Infused Olive Oil vs. Garlic-Infused Vegetable Oil

 Okay, this is a huge pet peeve of mine.
 Most Garlic-Infused oil that I see on the supermarket shelves is olive oil based.
-This is fine and in fact preferable for many preparations, such as Italian dishes and ones with Mediterranean flavors,
+It is delicious and in fact preferable for many preparations, such as Italian dishes and ones with Mediterranean flavors,

 If you make our recipe for Garlic-Infused Oil you can, of course, choose your oil.
 I always have both an olive oil based and a vegetable oil based Garlic-Infused Oil on hand.

-You can also buy vegetable-based Garlic-Infused Oil.
+You can also buy vegetable oil-based Garlic-Infused Oil.
 I like Tourangelle, in particular.

 The less obtrusive flavor of a vegetable oil also allows the garlic flavor to be more prominent.